SabitSwapno/Lifeline-health-care/README.md

 ### `UseEffect method`

-This is one of the important method used in this project this used to load data from api.
+This is one of the important method used in this project.This was used to load data from api.